Image Credit: Adwo/Shutterstock.com

 There are many inherent risks involved in operating large mining equipment and RC drilling is no exception.
-PPE, or personal protective equipment, must be worn at all times.
-This includes hearing protection, gloves, goggles, suitable footwear and dust masks when necessary.
+Personal Protective Equipment must be worn at all times, which includes hearing protection, gloves, goggles, suitable footwear and dust masks as appropriate.

 Companies Involved in RC Core Drilling

-Here are several examples of RC drilling contractors, who specialise in RC drilling.
+Here are several examples of RC drilling contractors, who specialize in RC drilling:

-Midnight Sun Drilling Co.
-Ltd.: Founded in 1970, MSD was the first to use the Center Sample Hammer in Canada and still under the same management.
+- Midnight Sun Drilling Co.
+Ltd.: Founded in 1970, MSD was the first to use the Center Sample Hammer in Canada and is still under the same management.

-Leon Marsh Drilling: Based in Western Australia and specialising in exploration RC drilling.
+- Leon Marsh Drilling: Based in Western Australia and specializing in exploration RC drilling.